tiltowait/oregon-by-night/docs/house-rules.md

 **Anarch Sorcery:**

-Rituals and Paths labeled as Anarch Sorcery are stolen from other Blood Sorcery traditions. <u>The list below is also a complete list of what Rituals Anarch Blood Sorcerers have access to.</u> They are divided up below and these Rituals are available to those Traditions for In Clan XP Costs.
+Rituals and Paths labeled as Anarch Sorcery are stolen from other Blood Sorcery traditions.
+The list below is also a complete list of what Rituals Anarch Blood Sorcerers have access to.
+They are divided up below and these Rituals are available to those Traditions for In Clan XP Costs.
 Some rituals appear in multiple traditions and this is intentional.
 Similar problems breed similar solutions, convergent evolution, etc…

 - **Assamite Sorcery:** Ward vs Vitae, Blood Crystal, Bloody Mary, Calling Card, Beat Your Way To Glory, Baron Zaraguin’s Sting
 - **Koldunism:** Water Walking, Bloody Mary